o3de/o3de.org/content/docs/welcomeguide/wg-how-lumberyard-works.md

 All of Lumberyard's Gems and systems, as well as the components in your projects need a way to communicate with each other\.
 Lumberyard uses a general\-purpose communication system called Event Bus \(EBus for short\)\.

 As discussed earlier, Gems and systems are typically implemented as DLLs\.
-EBus is used to communicate between them—​and specifically, to invoke functions in one Gem or system from another\.
+EBus is used to communicate between them-​and specifically, to invoke functions in one Gem or system from another\.
 EBus provides both request and publish/subscribe event interfaces \(buses\) that allow calls across those DLLs\.
 For example, if you've created a Gem for custom physics behaviors and you'd like to provide data to the CryEngine renderer, you'd do so by implementing an EBus interface in your Gem\.

 We provide the interfaces for the Gems and systems DLLs we ship as headers in the default installation\.
 To use the functionality in these DLLs, you use the interfaces in these headers to register for a single cast \(Event\) or broadcast \(Broadcast\) event, or through supplying a data request functor to a Request Bus handler\.